BartoszDadok/TrailLandingPage/README.md

 ## Getting Started

-There are two ways run frontend on your local machine:
+There are two ways to run frontend on your local machine:

 1. You can just click the links below:.
 - Trail Landing Page - https://trail-landing-page.vercel.app/